 In a large sauce pan , add the oil and heat.
-Add the curry lentil dahl or the above list of individual spices to the sauce pan, plus the curry leaves and fresh chillies if using them.
+Add the curry lentil dahl spice blend to the sauce pan, plus the curry leaves and fresh chillies if using them.
 Saute for a few minutes then add the ginger, garlic and onions.
 Saute a further 5 min or until the onions have become soft and turned a golden color.

 Add the rice or puy lentils, cauliflower, sweet potato, water and bring to the boil then simmer for 15 minutes or until lentils are soft.